Wes Unseld Jr.’s return to Denver quickly goes sideways as the Wizards’ skid continues

 To open a four-game road trip that next takes them to Sacramento on Wednesday, the Wizards continued their confoundingly poor play compared with the start of the season.
 Denver was a significant test because of the added meaning with Unseld’s return and the coach’s familiarity with the opponent.
 Washington didn’t just fail; it didn’t even make it to the exam.

 Old, bad habits were present and accounted for.
-The Wizards fell into a double-digit deficit in the first quarter again, and when he checked in at the beginning of the fourth, Dinwiddie, who Unseld has repeatedly said needs to be more aggressive, was 1 for 3 from the floor.
+The Wizards fell into a double-digit deficit in the first quarter again, and when he checked in at the beginning of the fourth, Dinwiddie, who Unseld has repeatedly said needs to be more aggressive, was 1 for 3 from the field.

 Washington didn’t guard well or consistently and sent Denver to the free throw line far too often.
 Poor defense let the Nuggets shoot 46.8 percent, and with Jokic manning the paint, they dominated the boards.